Shaadi Mubarak: Eight months later

+5 Years Later

-KT is an RJ and a doting father of his and Preeti's daughter, Kirti.
-Preeti, who still thinks she is 'Mohi,' moves to Udaipur.
+KT is an RJ and a doting father to his and Preeti's daughter, Kirti.
+Preeti, who still thinks she is "Mohi", moves to Udaipur.
 Shikha and Vishal's daughter, also named Preeti, and Kirti is admitted to the same school.
-Kirti, not knowing Mohi is her mother, dislikes her when she makes her clean the school floor.
-Mohi hates KT when he rusticates her after Kirti complains to him about her.

-Mohi calls KT to confront him about his decision, but he does not answer, so she goes to the Tibrewal mansion.
-The Tibrewals are happily celebrating Holi while KT feels Mohi's presence and searches for her.
-KT encounters Mohi, and she warns him to retract his complaint.
-Everyone becomes emotional seeing her while she furiously goes from there.
+Kirti, not knowing that Mohi is her mother, dislikes her when she makes her clean the school floor.
+Preeti hates KT when he gets her fired after Kirti complains to him about her.
+Preeti calls KT to confront him about his decision, but he does not answer, so she goes to the Tibrewal mansion.
+The Tibrewals are happily celebrating Holi well KT feels Preeti's presence and searches for her.

-KT learns about Mohi's past and befriends her, but he hides his identity and goes by the name "Keertan".
-Mohi accepts Keertan's request to join Shaadi Mubarak, but after learning that the owner is none other than KT she immediately declines the job offer.
-Keertan makes Mohi realize that KT is not a bad person and she rejoins the office.
+KT encounters Preeti asks him to retract his complaint.
+KT learns about Preeti's past and befriends her, but he hides his identity and goes by the name "Keertan".
+Preeti accepts Keertan's request to join Shaadi Mubarak, but after learning that the owner is none other than KT she immediately declines the job offer.
+Keertan makes her realize that KT is not a bad person and she joins the office.
 KT is frozen to his place after Kirti gets stuck in a fire and remembers the hospital incident.

-Mohi rescues her while KT scolds Kirti for not respecting Mohi.
-Vishal plans vengeance on Mohi for separating his daughter from him.
-Mohi suspects Keertan's intentions after he takes KT's side whenever he lands into trouble.
-Kushaala confronts Priyanka and Neel after overhearing their conversation to separate Mohi and little Preeti.
-Priyanka stands her ground by stating that she feels Mohi isn't getting what she deserves and reveals that she has suffered from two miscarriages and is only doing what's best for the family.
-Mohi witnesses Kirti and little Preeti being kidnapped, and rescues them.
-The show ends with Mohi getting attacked and becoming unconscious.
+Preeti rescues her when KT scolds Kirti for not respecting Preeti.
+Vishal plans vengeance on Preeti for separating his daughter from him.
+Preeti suspects Keertan's intentions after he takes KT's side whenever he lands into trouble.
+The series ends on a cliffhanger; as it is unknown whether or not, if Preeti has finally regained our all of her memories.